ocaml/v2.ocaml.org/site/learn/success.md

 ## Jane Street
 [<img src='/img/users/jane-street.jpg' alt='Jane Street'
-style='float: left; margin-right: 10px' />](http://janestreet.com/technology/)
+style='clear: left; margin-right: 10px' />](http://janestreet.com/technology/)

 Jane Street is a proprietary trading firm that uses OCaml as its primary development platform.
 Our operation runs at a large scale, generating billions of dollars of transactions every day from our offices in Hong Kong, London and New York, with strategies that span many asset classes, time-zones and regulatory regimes.

 Almost all of of our software is written in OCaml, from statistical research code to systems-administration tools to our real-time trading infrastructure.
 OCaml’s type system acts as a rich and well-integrated set of static analysis tools that help improve the quality of our code, catching bugs at the earliest possible stage.